 Welcome!
-Each year the University of Connecticut hosts hundreds of visiting scholars who are advanced students, faculty, scientists, researchers and other experts in their field, to perform research, teaching, or other scholarly activity at the University.
+Each year the University of Connecticut hosts hundreds of visiting scholars from around the world who are advanced students, faculty, scientists, researchers and other experts in their field, to perform research, teaching, or other scholarly activity at the University.
 We also host student interns - current students in their home countries who are coming to the University to conduct an internship required for your degree.
-If you have been invited by a UConn faculty member or institute to be a visiting scholar, International Student and Scholar Services is here to help you navigate the visa process and other aspects of life at the University.
+If you have been invited by a UConn department, school, or institute to be a visiting scholar or student intern, International Student and Scholar Services is here to help you navigate the visa process and other aspects of life at the University.

-Your hosting department at UConn will initiate the visa process on your behalf.
-Visiting scholars at UConn should apply for J-1 Exchange Visitor visas.
-Your hosting department will ask ISSS to issue for you a Form DS-2019 Certificate of Eligibility, which you will need to apply for your J-1 visa and come to UConn.
+Your hosting department at UConn will initiate the visa process on your behalf by requesting a Form DS-2019 for you and any accompanying dependent family members.
+Visiting scholars at UConn apply for J-1 Exchange Visitor visas after receiving Form DS-2019 from your department.
 This webpage contains information to help you prepare for your arrival after you receive your Form DS-2019.

 Apply for the Visa

 Step 1: Review your Form DS-2019 for accuracy, and sign at the bottom.
 If you have accompanying dependents, they should sign their own DS-2019 as well (except for children under age 14 - you should sign for them).

 Step 2: Pay the I-901 SEVIS fee.
 This $220 fee can be paid at www.fmjfee.com.
 If you are a citizen of or were born in the countries of Cameroon, Ghana, Kenya, Nigeria or Gambia, you cannot pay online by credit card, but may pay by money order or through Western Union Quick Pay.
 Only J-1 visa applicants pay this fee – it is not paid for accompanying J-2 dependents.
 Print your payment receipt, as this will be needed at your visa interview and for entry to the United States.